investigace/project-empire/README.md

 ### _1. Legal entities_ sheet

-First of the 3 main sheets keeping information about legal entities like companies, trusts, etc. Every row in this sheet is one legal entity and its current details.
+First of the 3 main sheets, keeping information about legal entities like companies, trusts, etc. Every row in this sheet is one legal entity and its current details.

 | Column | Example value | Required | Explanation |
 | ------ | ------------- | -------- | ----------- |